Double-X/RMMV-Plugin-Obfuscation-Test/Readme.md

 3. If these tunes and tweaks are(after considering all factors) worthwhile to be supported by the plugins directly, then upgrade the plugins to support them, otherwise go to 4
 4. If these tunes and tweaks can be independent from the plugins, then teach those users to make those workarounds, otherwise go to 5
 5. Gives the minimum amount of relevant codes to the users, and ensures those codes won't work without the rest of the plugins
+If you think you've successfully deobfuscated the whole thing, please submit your fully deobfuscated version via a pull request :)